-Under 2014 Asia Standard Share Option Scheme, there was no requirement for a grantee to hold the Asia Standard option for a certain period before exercising the Asia Standard option unless otherwise determined by the Directors of Asia Standard.
-The exercise period should be any period determined by the board of Directors of Asia Standard but in any event the exercise period should not be later than 10 years from the date of grant.
+Under 2014 Asia Standard Share Option Scheme, there was no requirement for a grantee to hold the Asia Standard option for a certain period before exercising the Asia Standard option unless otherwise determined by the directors of Asia Standard.
+The exercise period should be any period determined by the board of directors of Asia Standard but in any event the exercise period should not be later than 10 years from the date of grant.
 The grantee has to accept an option within 21 days from the date of offer by making a non-refundable payment of HK\$1 to Asia Standard.

-The subscription price shall be at the discretion of the board of Directors of Asia Standard provided that it shall be not less than the highest of (i) the closing price of a share on the relevant date of grant; (ii) the average of the closing prices of the shares for the five trading days immediately preceding the date of grant; and (iii) the nominal value of a share.
+The subscription price shall be at the discretion of the board of directors of Asia Standard provided that it shall be not less than the highest of (i) the closing price of a share on the relevant date of grant; (ii) the average of the closing prices of the shares for the five trading days immediately preceding the date of grant; and (iii) the nominal value of a share.
 The 2014 Asia Standard Share Option Scheme is effective for 10 years from 29th August 2014.

-The following table discloses details of Asia Standard options granted under 2014 Asia Standard Share Option Scheme held by employees (including Directors):
+The following table discloses details of Asia Standard options granted under 2014 Asia Standard Share Option Scheme held by employees (including directors):

-Directors 7,000,000
+Grantee Outstanding as at 1st April 2020 and 31st March 2021 Directors 7,000,000

-- Options were granted on 11th December 2015 and exercisable during the period from 11th December 2015 to 10th December 2025 at an exercise price of HK\$1.38 per share. - 2.
-During the year, no option was granted, exercised, cancelled or lapsed.
+1. Options were granted on 11th December 2015 and exercisable during the period from 11th December 2015 to 10th December 2025 at an exercise price of HK\$1.38 per share.

+2. During the year, no option was granted, exercised, cancelled or lapsed.